 Will I know if someone pins me as their #1 Best Friend on Snapchat Plus?

-No, you won’t be notified or see any sign if someone pins you as their #1 Best Friend.
-This feature is entirely private to the Snapchat+ subscriber.
+No, you won’t be notified or see any sign that someone has pinned you as their #1 Best Friend.
+This feature is exclusive to Snapchat+ subscribers.
 It changes the order in their chat list but is invisible to others.

 Can Snapchat Plus subscribers see if I’ve taken a screenshot?